In Partnership with the World Land Trust

 The World Land Trust are an amazing charity with a very simple mission, to buy, protect and preserve land which is under threat.
 Primarily rainforest.
 This is one of the most effective ways that we can fight back against climate change.

-All funds raised by Cycle for Change will be donated directly to the World Land Trust to preserve the Laguna Grande nature reserve in Guatemala, helping to protect and preserve a 4000 hectare area of primary rainforest.
+All funds raised by Cycle for Change will be donated directly to the World Land Trust.
+During Part 1, James raised over £8400 to help preserve the Laguna Grande nature reserve in Guatemala, helping to protect and preserve a 4000 hectare area of primary rainforest.

 To reflect his determination to be as ethical as possible, all James's nutrition will be plant based, with as little single-use plastic as possible and all brand partners are carefully chosen as the echo James's environmental ethos.